Hivebrite/hivelog/README.md

 Please scope the service with `tags` (e.g.: `Donations`, `NetworkEvents`, `Recurly`, ...).
 It will help for filtering.

-All logs are not necessary an error.
-Please, type your logs.
-You can use : `info`, `warn`, `error` and `debug`.
+Logs are not only for errors.
+Please use the appropriate method, whether that be `info`, `warn`, `error` or `debug`.

-FYI: Hivelogger writes logs on stdout on local by default.
+Please note that Hivelogger writes logs to `stdout` by default on your development environment.

 ## License